Kylie Millbern, M.A.

 Since joining TMG, Kylie has worked with the organizational team in a variety of roles on numerous projects.
 Most recently she played an active role facilitating a 2-day retreat for the staff and executive board members of a local union.
 This retreat was one piece of a larger Real Time Strategic Change process.
 She participated and assisted the organizational team during diversity and leadership work with the City of Cambridge.
 She facilitated a group during the Cambridge Leadership Initiative Capstone event, which assisted participants in creating useful and immediate steps toward positive change.

 Prior to TMG, Kylie acted as a process consultant for a graduate level class within the Department of Conflict Resolution, Human Security, and Global Governance at UMass Boston under the guidance of Eben Weitzman, Ph.D.
 Kylie completed mediation training and has volunteered her time as a Small Claims Court mediator in Dorchester and Quincy Courts.
-Kylie currently serves as the treasurer of the Board of Directors for the New England Association of Conflict Resolution (NE-ACR).
+Kylie currently serves as the treasurer of the Board of Directors for the New England Association of Conflict Resolution (NE-ACR) and volunteers as a facilitator with Communities for Restorative Justice (C4RJ).